yito88/cosmos-scalar-schema/README.md

 ```console
 $ java -jar target/cosmos-scalar-schema.jar -u <YOUR_ACCOUNT_URI> -p <YOUR_ACCOUNT_PASSWORD> -f schema.json [-r BASE_RESOURCE_UNIT]
 ```
   - `-r BASE_RESOURCE_UNIT` is an option.
-You can specify the RU of each table.
-When you use transaction function, the RU of the coordinator table of Scalar DB is specified by this.
-By default it's 400.
+You can specify the RU of each database.
+The maximum RU in tables in the database will be set.
+If you don't specify RU of tables, the database RU will be set with this option.
+When you use transaction function, the RU of the coordinator table of Scalar DB is specified by this option.
+By default, it's 400.

 ### Delete all tables
 ```console